streamsoftdev/audiomods/README.md

 Normalize the input using a running maximum.

+## From WAV File

+Read data from a WAV file.

 ## MIDI Support

 Not a module itself, but provides support functionality for using one-shot sound samples in a MIDI module, as well as other music related definitions.